Candoris/sfdx-cdillc-plugin/README.md

       are included if this option is omitted. valid types include the following: applicationVisibilities, classAccesses, customMetadataTypeAccesses, customPermissions, customSettingAccesses, fieldPermissions, flowAccesses,
       layoutAssignments, objectPermissions, pageAccesses, recordTypeVisibilities, tabSettings, userPermissions

+  -n, --usernames=usernames
+      a comma delimited list of user names

   -p, --profilenames=profilenames
       a comma delimited list of profile names. enclose in quotes if profile names contain spaces.